sgmurphy/wordpress-plugins/anywhere-elementor/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/anywhere-elementor)

 == Changelog ==

+= 1.2.10 =
+* Tested with latest WordPress and Elementor Release for compatibility issue.

 = 1.2.9 =
 * Tested with latest WordPress and Elementor Release.